salsalabs/engexport/README.md

 ### TODO

 1. One pass through the supporter data that genrerates all of the requied CSV files.
-2. One pass through the database that updates everyting in Engage automatically
 1. Retrieve donations just for active supporters.
 2. Retrieve supporters who are not donors.
 1. (Optional) Retrieve action names and supporters.
 1. (Optional) Retrieve tags and supporters/donations/other.
 1. (Optional) Retrieve custom fields separately using `supporter_KEY` and `Email` as identifiers.
-1. (Whishful thinking) One pass through the database that updates everyting in Engage automatically
+1. (Wishful thinking) One pass through the database that updates everyting in Engage automatically

 ### Tools
 Here's a command that you can use on Linux to see the number of records every minute.